kogrms/todo_vue-2/README.md

 # Todo_vue-2

-Basic Todo app on vue.js 2.x, vue-router and vuex
+Basic Todo app on Vue.js 2.x, Vue-router and Vuex with loading initial data from JSONPlaceholder and saving it in localStorage